Skip to main content

 2 mentions Positive Neutral Negative

-Grinding in the game is considered tedious and frustrating, particularly due to the slow process of downloading maps.
-Many users find the effort outweighs the enjoyment, leading to disappointment and suggestions to try alternative versions or similar games with smoother experiences.
+Grinding in the game is considered tedious and time-consuming, particularly due to the process of downloading maps.
+Many users find the experience frustrating and suggest alternative options that offer smoother gameplay without excessive grinding.

-• “Overall, this game was a big disappointment and I really wouldn't recommend it even if it becomes free (if that's ever going to happen).
-You're better off trying the original Sound Space on Roblox, or if you don't want to grind for songs and want a smoother experience, just get the free version of Rhythia through their Discord.”
+• “Overall this game was a big disappointment and I really wouldn't recommend it even when it becomes free (if that's ever going to happen).
+You're better off trying the original Sound Space on Roblox or, if you don't want to grind for songs and want a smoother experience, get the free version of Rhythia through their Discord.”

 • atmosphere